bridgechung/bridgechung.github.io/_posts/2026-04-14-dispelling-myths-play-NT-if-no-fit.markdown

 We have Kx Q9x Q9xxx AJT.
 We open 1D, partner responds 1S.
 We rebid 1N, and partner rebids 2H.

-So partner bid spades first, then hearts.
-That shows longer or equal spades as hearts (imagine a hand like 5 spades and 4 hearts, the most typical shape.)
-Uh oh.
-We're at the 2 level and we don't appear to have a fit.
-We could pass 2H and hope that partner has 5.
-Actually, partner might even have 6 spades.
-Maybe we can try 2S?
+So partner has a hand like 5 spades and 4 hearts.
+You might hope partner has 5 hearts and pass.
+I would bid 2S and try to play the 5-2 or the 6-2.

 The one bid you should *not* make?
 2N.